zackiles/git-vault/test/README.md

 ## Test Suite Structure

-The test suite is divided into three main test files:
+The test suite is divided into four main test files:

 1. **core.bats**: Tests the core functionality including installation, adding files/directories, encryption via pre-commit hooks, and decryption via post-checkout hooks.

 2. **remove.bats**: Tests the removal functionality, including password verification, file cleanup, and .gitignore management.

 3. **errors.bats**: Tests error handling scenarios including missing dependencies, incorrect passwords, and missing files.

+4. **lfs.bats**: Tests Git LFS integration features, including threshold configuration, handling of large files, and fallback behavior when LFS is not available.

 Each test runs in isolation with its own temporary repository, ensuring that tests don't interfere with each other.